arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

     1. `-pass`: We're going to generate a passcode required to run the compiled ransomware binary.

-    1. `-pubkey pub.key`: We're going to use a pre-generate key called `pub.key`
+    1. `-pubkey pub.key`: We're going to use a pre-generated key called `pub.key`.

     1. `-config config.json`: We're going to use the `config.json` configuratoin file.